 Here at Cannabis Growing Canada, we have developed a foolproof plan so that these hitches can be avoided.

-When you partner with CGC to receive your licence to grow, you’ll be guaranteed approval – for the amount you’re actually hoping for.
+When you partner with CGC to receive your license to grow, you’ll be guaranteed approval – for the amount you’re actually hoping for.

 Over the years, CGC has helped thousands of Canadians in every province receive their licenses with 100% success.